Frequently Asked Questions

 Q21.
 What cat litter do you use?

 A21.
-I use Dr. Elsy's Precioius Cat Scoopable Cat Litter.
-It's a safe silica based cat litter, that is strong in odor control, yet gentle
+I use two kinds of cat litter.
+The first one that I use is called Dr. Elsy's Precioius Cat Scoopable Cat Litter.
+It's a safe silica based cat litter, that is strong in odor control, yet gentle enough for litter-

 Q22.
-I noticed that you spay & neuter your kittens early and before they are sold, but can I have my kitten intact and then spay & neuter it myself through my vet?
+I noticed that you encourage spaying & neutering the kittens early before they reach 7 months of age, but can I breed my cat and not spay or neuter it?

 A22.
-No. Only kittens that are intended to be a part of a reputable and responsible breeding program will be sold intact.
-Please refer to Q10 for the benefits of early spaying & neutering.
+No. Only kittens that are intended to be a part of a reputable and responsible breeding program will be sold with a strict breeding agreement.
+All kittens that are sold and intended to be strictly pets must be altered at no later than 9 months of age by a licensed veterinarian at the buyers expense and not allowed to ever reproduce.
+Please refer to Q10 for the benefits of spaying & neutering.

 Q23.
 I've heard that microchips cause tumors in animals, can I have my kitten sold to me without a microchip implant?